atrakic/azure-static-pages-template/README.md

- # Azure Native TypeScript Pulumi Template
+# Azure Static Website Pulumi Template

- This template provides a minimal, ready-to-go Pulumi program for deploying Azure resources using the Azure Native provider in TypeScript.
-It establishes a basic infrastructure stack that you can use as a foundation for more complex deployments.
+This template provides a complete solution for deploying a static website on Azure using Pulumi with TypeScript.
+It automatically provisions the required Azure resources and uploads your static files with proper content type detection.

 ## When to Use This Template

+- You want to deploy a static website (HTML, CSS, JS) to Azure
- - You need a quick boilerplate for Azure Native deployments with Pulumi and TypeScript
+- You need automatic file uploading with proper content type detection
+- You want Infrastructure as Code for your static website hosting
+- You're building a frontend application that needs Azure hosting
- - You want to create a Resource Group and Storage Account as a starting point
+- You want to leverage Azure Storage's static website capabilities
- - You’re exploring Pulumi’s Azure Native SDK and TypeScript support

  ## Prerequisites